AitonGoldman/psf/README.md

 #Keep track of
-* Shit - for Mockgoose, need to
-** need to git clone mongodb-download - modify it to allow for ubuntu 15 ** need to git clone mongodb-prebuilt and make it use our modified mongodb-download ** need to git clone mockgoose and make it use our modified mongodb-prebuilt
+* Shit - for Mockgoose, need to do the following (or just install ubuntu 14) ** need to git clone mongodb-download - modify it to allow for ubuntu 15 ** need to git clone mongodb-prebuilt and make it use our modified mongodb-download ** need to git clone mockgoose and make it use our modified mongodb-prebuilt